 Any teacher in the Elliott building or hall should exit via fire door and deliver children to assembly point.

-Any staff in PPA room/library leave the building by the fire door in hall.
+Any staff in PPA room leave the building by the fire door at the rear entrance

 No-one re-enters building until instructions are given.